jdsandifer/Reading-List/Readme.md

 changed (much) througout the history of software development.
 I sometimes find that on the Internet, too.

 ## Currently Reading
-- *Code: The Hidden Language of Computer Hardware and Software* by Charles Petzold
 - *Refactoring: Improving the Design of Existing Code* by Martin Fowler, with Kent Beck (2nd Edition)

 ## To Read
-- Notes from the Algorithms class I took in college
 - *Structure and Interpretation of Computer Programs*
 - *Purely Functional Data Structures*
+- Notes from the Algorithms class I took in college
 - *The Passionate Programmer*
 - *Programming Pearls*
 - *The Art of Computer Programming*